 Victims of crime

-Prisoners have access to the Victims of Crime Assistance A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VOCAT), which can (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. damages to victims of unlawful assaults.
+Prisoners have access to the Victims of Crime Assistance Tribunal (VOCAT), which can award damages to victims of unlawful assaults.
 (For more information about VOCAT, see Chapter 10.6: Assistance for victims of crime.)

-The Justice Legislation A change made to a legal document or Act of parliament.
-(Serious Offenders and Other Matters) Act 2019 (Vic) commenced on 20 November 2019 and amended the Corrections Act to enable victims to access money awarded as compensation to prisoners on remand.
+The Justice Legislation Amendment (Serious Offenders and Other Matters) Act 2019 (Vic) commenced on 20 November 2019 and amended the Corrections Act to enable victims to access money awarded as compensation to prisoners on remand.

 There are international guidelines that address prison conditions, such as the United Nations Standard Minimum Rules for the Treatment of Prisoners (1957) (also known as the ‘Nelson Mandela Rules’).
 This has been adapted to local conditions in the Guiding Principles for Corrections in Australia (2018).
 These guidelines do not have legal status and are principally for the guidance of correctional administrators.